Ceanothus arboreus

 Ceanothus arboreus is a species of perennial shrub to small tree in the family Rhamnaceae, commonly known as the feltleaf ceanothus, island ceanothus, and island mountain lilac.
 It is the largest member of the California lilacs (the Ceanothus genus), and is characterized with glossy, dark green foliage that is adorned by pale blue to white flowers in bloom.
 It is endemic to the Channel Islands of California and Guadalupe Island in Mexico, only being re-discovered on Guadalupe Island after the elimination of feral goats.

 Description

 Ceanothus arboreus is a spreading bush growing up to 12–36 ft in height.
 It has large, glossy, dark green leaves which are leathery or felt-like on their undersides.

 Its showy bright blue flowers grow in plentiful panicles, or bunches, of tiny five-lobed blossoms.
-Some varieties and cultivars have light, powder blue blooms, and others bear darker blue flowers.
+Some varieties and cultivars have light, powder purple blooms, and others bear darker purple flowers.
 The bloom period is February to April.

 The fruits are three-lobed, triangular capsules.